 - Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-- Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Washington County, MO, including wrongful death claims brought by the victim’s family.
-These cases can result in significant financial liability beyond what is imposed in criminal court.
+- Civil Liability — In addition to criminal penalties in Washington County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

 Arrested for manslaughter in Washington County, MO?
-When you select Combs Waterkotte Washington County, MO a manslaughter defense lawyer, you aren’t just partnering with a leading manslaughter defense lawyer in and around Washington County, MO – you’re safeguarding your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Washington County, MO residents:
+When you choose Combs Waterkotte Washington County, MO a manslaughter defense lawyer, you aren’t simply choosing an ideal manslaughter defense lawyer in and around Washington County, MO – you’re securing your rights, your freedom, and your future.
+In addition to esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Washington County and beyond:

-Why Choose Combs Waterkotte for Your Washington County, MO Manslaughter Defense?
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Washington County, MO

 Clients across Washington County and throughout Missouri trust our firm because we bring: